MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/rpi.md

 ## Overview

 > [!NOTE]
-> Dashboard cannot be used used to setup the Raspberry Pi 3B+.
+> Dashboard cannot be used to setup the Raspberry Pi 3B+.
 If you have a 3B+ device, you must use the [3B+ technical preview](https://www.microsoft.com/en-us/software-download/windowsiot).
 Please view the [known limitations](https://docs.microsoft.com/windows/iot-core/troubleshooting) of the technical preview to determine if this is suitable for your development.

 > [!IMPORTANT]
 > When the "format this disk" pop up comes up, do _not_ format the disk.
 We are working on a fix for this issue.